-- Assess, record and report as required on the development, progress •Assess, record and report as required on the development, progress and attainment of pupils as part of the whole school reporting process but also maintaining effective notes on pupils, and offering timely and useful feedback to inform their practice between lessons. - Promote the general progress and well-being of any pupil assigned to you.
-If you are assigned a Music Scholar, you may be required to supply further information on progress to the Head of Instrumental Music. - Attend an annual Parents' evening to discuss the progress of pupils with their parents. - Act in the professional manner of a schoolteacher, maintaining good order and discipline among the pupils and safeguarding their health and safety, both when you are authorised to be on the School premises and when you are engaged in authorised School activities elsewhere.
+- · Where appropriate, and following consultation with the Head of Instrumental Music, to organise, promote, rehearse and direct appropriate ensembles as extracurricular activities, including supporting the school's strategic aim of developing whole school singing. - · Prepare pupils for concerts, festivals and competitions when these are offered, and encourage pupils to take the available opportunities to develop all aspects of their musicianship such as theory and aural classes. - · Assess, record and report as required on the development, progress and attainment of pupils as part of the whole school reporting process but also maintaining effective notes on pupils, and offering timely and useful feedback to inform their practice between lessons. - · Promote the general progress and well-being of any pupil assigned to you.
+If you are assigned a music scholar, you may be required to supply further information on progress to the Head of Instrumental Music. - · Attend an annual parents' evening to discuss the progress of pupils with their parents. - · Act in the professional manner of a schoolteacher, maintaining good order and discipline among the pupils and safeguarding their health and safety, both when you are authorised to be on the school premises and when you are engaged in authorised school activities elsewhere.